 - To provide uniformity and consistency in library arrangement

-STRUCTURE OF DEWEY DECIMAL CLASSIFICATION
+STRUCTURE AND NOTATION OF DEWEY DECIMAL CLASSIFICATION

 At its core, the DDC organizes knowledge into ten main classes, each representing a broad discipline or field of study.
 These classes are divided into divisions and sections, using a decimal-based notation for increasing specificity.
 This hierarchical structure allows for precise classification while accommodating growth in any subject area.